therightstuff/aws-cdk-python-dev-guide/README.md

 See [AWS CDK API documentation](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-construct-library.html) for reference.

+#### Tagging apps and stacks for cost reporting

+Tagging can be used for multiple purposes, but it's particularly useful in isolating costs per app / stack.

+The example `bin/aws-cdk-js-dev-guide.ts` demonstrates tag configuration for an entire app as well as its individual stacks.
+Please note that in order to enable tag filtering in the cost explorer, [tags must be individually activated](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/activating-tags.html).

 #### Lambda Functions

 Lambda functions are defined in the `handlers` directory, and include the following samples: